-- 6.5.1 SUBSTANTIAL COMPLETION Liquidated damages based on the Substantial Completion date X shall apply. - 6.5.1.1 Owner will suffer damages which are difficult to determine and accurately specify if the Substantial Completion date, which may be amended by Change Order, is not attained.
+6.5.1 SUBSTANTIAL COMPLETION Liquidated damages based on the Substantial Completion date X shall apply.

+6.5.1.1 Owner will suffer damages which are difficult to determine and accurately specify if the Substantial Completion date, which may be amended by Change Order, is not attained.
 Construction Manager shall pay Owner five thousand dollars (\$5,000.00) as liquidated damages and not as a penalty for each Day that Substantial Completion extends beyond the Substantial Completion date.
-These liquidated damages are in lieu of all liability for all extra costs, losses, expenses, claims, penalties, and any other damages of any nature incurred by Owner resulting from not attaining the Substantial Completion date. - 6.5.2 FINAL COMPLETION Liquidated damages based on the Final Completion date X shall apply.
+These liquidated damages are in lieu of all liability for all extra costs, losses, expenses, claims, penalties, and any other damages of any nature incurred by Owner resulting from not attaining the Substantial Completion date.

+6.5.2 FINAL COMPLETION Liquidated damages based on the Final Completion date X shall apply.

-- 6.5.2.1 Owner will suffer damages which are difficult to determine and accurately specify if the Final Completion date, as may be amended by subsequent Change Order, is not attained.
+ConsensusDocsi® 500 - Standard Agreement and General Conditions Between Owner and Construction Manager (CM At-Risk) ⊕ 2017, Revised December 2021, THIS DOCUMENT MAY HAVE BLEN MODIFIED.
+The ConsensusDocs technology platform creates a redime comparison to the standard language which the purchaser of this contract is authorized to share for review purposes.
+Consultation with legal and insurance counsel are strongly encouraged.
+You may only make copies of finalized documents for distribution to parties in direct connection with this contract.
+Any other uses are strictly prohibited.
+6.5.2.1 Owner will suffer damages which are difficult to determine and accurately specify if the Final Completion date, as may be amended by subsequent Change Order, is not attained.
 Construction Manager shall pay Owner five thousand dollars (\$5,000.00) as liquidated damages and not as a penalty for each Day that Final Completion extends beyond the Final Completion date.
-These liquidated damages are in lieu of all liability for any extra costs, losses, expenses, claims, penalties, and any other damages of any nature incurred by Owner resulting from not attaining Final Completion date. - 6.5.3 Other applicable liquidated damages shall be included as Agreement exhibit. - 6.6 WAIVER OF CONSEQUENTIAL DAMAGES Except for damages mutually agreed upon by the Parties as liquidated damages described above and excluding losses covered by insurance required by the Contract Documents, neither Party shall be liable to the other for consequential, incidental, indirect, or punitive damages including loss of use, lost profits, loss of business opportunity, and loss of business goodwill.
-This section shall not limit Construction Manager's liability and obligation to pay any penalties or fines imposed by governmental agencies and stemming from Construction Manager's negligent act(s). - 6.6.1 The Parties shall each require similar waivers in contracts with Subcontractors and Others retained for the Project.
+These liquidated damages are in lieu of all liability for any extra costs, losses, expenses, claims, penalties, and any other damages of any nature incurred by Owner resulting from not attaining Final Completion date.

+6.5.3 Other applicable liquidated damages shall be included as Agreement exhibit.

+6.6 WAIVER OF CONSEQUENTIAL DAMAGES Except for damages mutually agreed upon by the Parties as liquidated damages described above and excluding losses covered by insurance required by the Contract Documents, neither Party shall be liable to the other for consequential, incidental, indirect, or punitive damages including loss of use, lost profits, loss of business opportunity, and loss of business goodwill.
+This section shall not limit Construction Manager's liability and obligation to pay any penalties or fines imposed by governmental agencies and stemming from Construction Manager's negligent act(s).

+6.6.1 The Parties shall each require similar waivers in contracts with Subcontractors and Others retained for the Project.